dustywhite7/pythonMikkeli/courseSlides/1 - Introduction.md

 ---

 # Github
-All the other files - [https://github.com/dustywhite7/pythonMikkeli](https://github.com/dustywhite7/pythonMikkeli)
+All the other files (the majority of the content) - [https://github.com/dustywhite7/pythonMikkeli](https://github.com/dustywhite7/pythonMikkeli)

 ---

 # PyCharm Edu
 Your workspace.
 We will learn more as we go through class!
+- Install
+- Load the [zip file](https://github.com/dustywhite7/pythonMikkeli/raw/master/pycharm_course/Tools_for_Data_Analysis.zip) into PyCharm as a course
+	- I'll show you how
+- Read the lessons, and do the practice problems!

 ---